zama-ai/concrete-core/concrete-core/docs/how_to/benchmarking_backends.md

-# How to benchmark your backend
+# Benchmarking a Backend

 Once you've implemented and tested your backend, you're ready to start benchmarking it.
 The `concrete-core-bench` crate has been developed for this purpose.

 Let's first add the GPU backend as a feature for the benchmark crate.
 Edit the `Cargo.toml` file of `concrete-core-bench` to add the following lines in the dependencies and features sections:

 ```
 [features]